tsdmgz/tsdmgz.github.io/_posts/2025-05-06-bryton-outage.md

 * Its reliance on ~~cloud~~ online services

 Why?
-Because Bryton is experiencing a complete outage of their online services as of this writing and **I cannot send a prepared route to the bike computer even with a prepared route file on hand as a consequence.** The route needs to be uploaded to Bryton Active through their app, which is completely unusable right now because it is down, be downloaded back to the phone, _and then_ can be sent to the cyclocomputer.
+Because Bryton is experiencing a complete outage of their online services as of this writing and **I cannot send a route to the bike computer even with a prepared route file on hand as a consequence.** The route needs to be uploaded to Bryton Active through their app, which is completely unusable right now because it is down, be downloaded back to the phone, _and then_ can be sent to the cyclocomputer.

 I have half a brick and I can't even keep both pieces.
 Unbelievable.